Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 The vibrator was soaking wet, and love juices were trickling from the tip.

-「Just like this, I’m going to insert it into you from behind.
-And this time, big sis, why don’t you return the favor to big sis Sera in full?」
+"Just like this, I’m going to insert it into you from behind.
+And this time, big sis, why don’t you return the favor to big sis Sera in full?"

-「Aah-, fufufu, sure.」
+"Aah-, fufufu, sure."

-「Hnn…hmm?」
+"Hnn…hmm?"

 When Sera looked up as she felt a strange feeling on her nether region, she saw that Elena was sucking on her vaginal opening, sucking the cloudy fluid that had been steadily leaking out.

-「Hyaan!
+"Hyaan!
 Wha… Huh?
 E, Elena?
-Ahn, hey… D, don’t suck me there!」
+Ahn, hey… D, don’t suck me there!"

-「Let me have some of that Yuu’s semen, too!」
+"Let me have some of that Yuu’s semen, too!"

-「Ah, ah noo!
-I’m still sensitive down there!」
+"Ah, ah noo!
+I’m still sensitive down there!"

 Seeing Elena begin to lick Sera’s secret place, Yuu spread Elena’s buttocks and fit his penis into her soaking wet vaginal opening.